hychen86/FAC-CR-NGS/README.md

 # FAC-AI

-Fungal Artificial Chromosome with Artificial Intelligence (FAC-AI) is drug discovery pipline based on python programming language.
+Fungal Artificial Chromosome with Artificial Intelligence (FAC-AI) is a novel secondary metabolites discovery pipline based on python programming language.